pdenno/jupyter-client/README.md

 Returns `{:status :ok, :stdout "Greetings from Clojure!\n"}` and sets the variable foobar in the kernel.
 (Note that this example is running against a Python kernel.)

+Some of the code here was borrowed from the [clojupyter project](https://github.com/clojupyter/clojupyter).
+Thanks to everyone involved.

 Limitations:

 Limitation 1: The code doesn't currently generate signed messages correctly.
 Therefore, it is necessary